salesforce/lwc-rfcs/text/0118-native-web-components-support.md

 #### Proposed solution

-When passing data to a native web component, we can take a heuristical approach where attributes are set by default, but properties are set when they exist.
+When passing data to a native web component, we can take a properties-if-available approach where attributes are set by default, but properties are set when they exist.
 While it may be advantageous in terms of static analysis and performance to require an explicit signal in the form of a directive, the proposed solution strikes a good balance between developer experience and API semantics.
 This heuristical approach will require a runtime check on the element's prototype to see whether a property is defined.
 This preliminary check will incur a runtime performance cost, but this cost can be amortized over the lifetime of the component by caching the result of the check.

 The current LWC implementation of normalizing attribute names to property names will be used as-is without modification.